nabeel-oz/qlik-py-tools/docs/Prophet.md

 `<Analytic connection name>.Prophet([Date Column], [Value Column], 'arg1=value1, arg2=value2, ...')`

+The `[Date Column]` must extend into the future to cover the periods you want to forecast.
+The `[Value Column]` should simply send `NULL` values for these future periods.

 There are a few variants of the Prophet function made available, but this is the main function and we'll look at the other ones later.

 Here's an example of an actual expression:

 `PyTools.Prophet(FORECAST_MONTH, Count({$<FORECAST_LINK_TYPE = {'Actual'}>} Distinct ACCIDENT_NO), 'freq=MS, return=yhat')`

 In this example the first column is the forecast month, the second column is the measure we want to forecast and the third column is a string of additional key word arguments.

 Using this expression in a line chart, with the dimension as forecast month, and another measure to show the actual values, gives us this result: